Peatland Designations

 SPA- Special Protection Areas

 SPAs are sites that are designated to protect bird-life under the EU Birds Directive.
 Not only are wetland sites important for resident Irish birds, but they are also of international importance for migratory species.
-The Directive provides for listed rare and vulnerable species such as the Peregrine Falcon and Corncrake.
+The Directive provides for listed rare and vulnerable species, such as the Peregrine Falcon and Corncrake.

 The Natura 2000 Network